AnimMouse/psn-pkg-torrents/README.md

 Our torrents are trackerless, relying on Distributed Hash Table and Peer EXchange, to help reduce the burden of torrent trackers.

 ## Torrent Webseed Creator
-Powered by [Torrent Webseed Creator](https://github.com/AnimMouse/torrent-webseed-creator), a webseeded torrent creator using GitHub Actions.\
+Powered by [Torrent Webseed Creator](https://github.com/AnimMouse/torrent-webseed-creator), a webseeded torrent creator using GitHub Actions.

-Using GitHub Actions to download game PKG.\
+Using GitHub Actions to download game PKG.

 Powered by [torrenttools](https://github.com/fbdtemme/torrenttools) to create a torrent file for that PKG.

+## Game Requests
+Game torrents are created if I need/want to download that game, so not all games are included.

+If you need a game not included in this repository, make a discussion or an issue in GitHub.

+If you don't have a GitHub Account, you can email your requests at psn-pkg-torrents@animmouse.com

 ## Contributing
-Game torrents are created if I need/want to download that game, so not all games are included.

-If you need a game not included in this repository, just make an issue.
+If you want to create a torrent to help our list of games, feel free to make a pull request.

-For more information, go to CONTRIBUTING.md.
+For more information, go to CONTRIBUTING.md